aseqbase/aseqbase/README.md

 		</table>

 <h3>Installations</h3>
   1. Install all dependencies

   #### To make the Main Domain of aseqbase website
-  2. Copy and replace all files and folders to the home directory (public_html) of the website
+  2. Open a terminal in the home directory (public_html) of the website, then install the framework by:

+ 	> composer create-project aseqbase/aseqbase
+  or

+ 	> composer require aseqbase/aseqbase
-  3. Use it through domain url (http://[my-domain-name].com)
+  3. Use it through the domain URL (http://[my-domain-name].com)
   4. Enjoy...

-  #### To make the Sub Domain of aseqbase website
+  #### To make the subdomain of aseqbase website
-  2. Copy and replace all files and folders to your subdomain directory (public_html/[my-subdomain-name]/)
+  2. Open a terminal in your subdomain directory (public_html/[my-subdomain-name]/), then install the framework by:

+ 	> composer create-project aseqbase/aseqbase
+  or

+ 	> composer require aseqbase/aseqbase
   3. Change the value of `$GLOBALS["ASEQ"]` located on `/index.php`, to the current subdomains sequence (like [my-subdomain-name]) or if this file is in the root directory, leave null for that
   4. Use it through its special url (http://[my-subdomain-name].[my-domain-name].com)
   5. Enjoy...